+5. Specific skills and knowledge appropriate to the degree title i.
+Bioscience graduates will have knowledge of the fundamentals of biology, including: an overview of biodiversity and the biological environment; molecular, cell and whole organism biology; biochemistry, genetics, and the concept of evolution Notes

+Attributes

-5. Specific skills and knowledge appropriate to the degree title Attributes Notes i.
-Bioscience graduates will have knowledge of the fundamentals of biology, including: an overview of biodiversity and the biological environment; molecular, cell and whole organism biology; biochemistry, genetics, and the concept of evolution It is essential that graduates from an accredited degree not only have an overview that helps them understand their chosen field of study but that they can "hold their own" in terms of basic biological knowledge in the context of overall public awareness.
+It is essential that graduates from an accredited degree not only have an overview that helps them understand their chosen field of study but that they can "hold their own" in terms of basic biological knowledge in the context of overall public awareness.

 The topics forming the fundamentals of biology provide the underpinning context to the specialisation.
-The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate that some of the core topics be mainly taught at FHEQ Level 4 (or SHEQ Levels 7 or 8 in Scotland). ii.
-Degrees will adhere to the relevant recommendations within the QAA Subject Benchmark Statements for Biosciences and/or Biomedical Sciences, with reference to other Benchmark Statements as appropriate The Society recognises general areas (e.g. Molecular Aspects of Biology, Whole Organism Biology, Ecological and Environmental Sciences).
+The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate that some of the core topics be mainly taught at FHEQ Level 4 (or SHEQ Levels 7 or 8 in Scotland or NZQF level 5 etc.).

+ii.
+Degrees will adhere to the relevant recommendations within the QAA Subject Benchmark Statements for Biosciences and/or Biomedical Sciences, with reference to other Benchmark Statements as appropriate

+The Society recognises general areas (e.g. Molecular Aspects of Biology, Whole Organism Biology, Ecological and Environmental Sciences).
 The key topics within these degrees are outlined in the Quality Assurance Agency Biosciences Benchmark Statement and/or the Biomedical Sciences Benchmark Statement and are not repeated here.
+Accredited programmes will be expected to adhere to the guidance for the typical standard of the most current Benchmark Statements (available at www.qaa.ac.uk/quality-code/subject-benchmark-statements#).

+Note: although these are UK documents, they provide helpful guidance for all degree programmes.

-Accredited programmes will be expected to adhere to the guidance for the typical standard of the most current Benchmark Statements (available at www.qaa.ac.uk/quality-code/subject-benchmark- statements#). iii.
-Specialist degrees will meet the subject-specific requirements of the relevant Learned Societies as listed in Appendix B Many honours degrees are awarded in subjects that have relevant Learned Societies.
-HEIs should consult with the appropriate Learned Societies for the specific skills and knowledge that may be required for a specific programme name.
-Some subject areas have defined additional Learning Outcomes (see Appendix B) which should be considered as conditions for accreditation of degrees with relevant titles or foci.
+iii.
+Specialist degrees will meet the subject-specific requirements of the relevant Learned Societies as listed in Appendix B Many degrees are awarded in subjects that have relevant Learned Societies.
+Universities should consult with the appropriate Learned Societies for the specific skills and knowledge that may be required for a specific programme name.
+Some subject areas have defined additional Learning Outcomes (see Appendix B) which should be considered as conditions for Accreditation of degrees with relevant titles or foci.

+If the application is from a country that has subject specific learning outcomes or a core curriculum from its own national Learned Society, this must be indicated on the Accreditation Matrix.